sanju9645/multi-select-tag/README.md

 - **Search & Filter:** Filter options dynamically as you type.
 - **Keyboard Navigation:** Use arrow keys to navigate and the Enter key to select.
 - **Automatic Sync:** All changes sync with the hidden `<select>` element.
+- **Tag Display Control:** Limit the number of visible tags with interactive "+ X more" indicator.
 - **Public API:** Helper methods `selectAll()`, `clearAll()`, and `getSelectedTags()`.
 - **Multiple Instances:** Each instance is independent and encapsulated.